apollo994/PlanTAMI/README.md

 For a detailed description of the tool and the dataset analysed refer to the file: Prototyping, implementation and validation of PlanTaMI.

-This **tool** takes two lists of DEGs of different species and returns the direct orthologs and orthologs family enriched between them, to evaluate the family Normalise Pointwise Mutual Information is used and an empirical p-value is computed.
+This **tool** takes two lists of DEGs of different species and returns the direct orthologs and orthologs family enriched between the two set.
+To evaluate the family Normalise Pointwise Mutual Information is used and an empirical p-value is computed (bootstrapping).

 The **input** needed by the tool are:
   + --plaza